Welcome to today's edition of the Rush 24-7 podcast.

 What is making too much money?

-Can you give me an too much money is a single person um in uh working age is four hundred and sixty-two dollars a month.
+Too much money is a single person in working age is $462 a month.

 Wait a minute.

-What you you're calling those the uh I forget the term resource limits.
+You're calling those the qualification resource limits.

 No, this is the limits to get on help.

-Upper class would be I helped somebody that was actually a stockbroker making a lot of money, but due to hepatitis and other illnesses, they had to lose everything to get help.
+Upper class would be, I helped somebody that was actually a stockbroker making a lot of money, but due to hepatitis and other illnesses, they had to lose everything to get help.

-Yeah, you mean get coverage.
+Yeah, get traffic.

-But they had a minute everything.
+But they had to get everything.

-You mean a Wall Street guy lost everything because of hepatitis?
+Do you mean a Wall Street guy lost everything because of hepatitis?

 Yes.

-Well, some people be happy about that.
+Well, some people would be happy about that.

 Yeah, especially if they got wrong advice.

-So you advocate for the well off as well.
+So you advocate for the well-off as well.

 Well, only in that situation.

-Um don't feel guilty about it.
+Well, don't feel guilty about it.

-I just didn't know that it I didn't know they're But what I'm telling you is the the system is set up to keep people in there.
+But what I'm telling you is the system is set up to keep people in there.

 I hear you.